You can join the NHS by taking an apprenticeship!

 Our commitment to apprenticeships

-We’ve been involved in designing the national apprenticeship standards and are using this as an opportunity to introduce new apprenticeship entry routes into the NHS, including our new Clinical Associate in Psychology role which launches in 2020.
+We helped to design the national apprenticeship standards.
+We are using this role to introduce new apprenticeship entry routes into the NHS, including our Clinical Associate in Psychology role which won a HSJ award in 2022.

 Apprenticeships will usually last from anywhere between 12 months and four years.